 One of the features we most enjoy about Spencer is its proximity to Mau'umae Beach, only a half-mile to the south.
 There is an easy shoreline trail that leads to this small but very scenic beach.
 This is part of the Ala Kahakai Trail.

-If you continue walking south along the shoreline trail for about a mile past Mau'umae, you will reach the Mauna Kea Resort and Mauna Kea Beach.
+Continue walking south along the shoreline trail for about a mile past Mau'umae to access the Mauna Kea Resort and Mauna Kea Beach.